eksctl-io/eksctl/README.md

 [![Circle CI](https://circleci.com/gh/weaveworks/eksctl/tree/master.svg?style=shield)](https://circleci.com/gh/weaveworks/eksctl/tree/master)

 `eksctl` is a simple CLI tool for creating clusters on EKS - Amazon's new managed Kubernetes service for EC2.
-It is written in Go, and based on Amazon's official CloudFormation templates.<br>
+It is written in Go, and based on Amazon's official CloudFormation templates.

 You can create a cluster in minutes with just one command – **`eksctl create cluster`**!

 > **Download Today**